I Know It's Fiction. Shut Up.

 Being a Marvel fan began to feel complicated; you had to specify the era, like, “Yes, I love Marvel…but not that Marvel.”
 So I did what any emotionally mature person does: I pretended I’d moved on.
 But I hadn’t, not really.

-Because I didn’t just watch that first saga, I lived it (a tad dramatic, I know, but stay with me here).
-I lived it with my daughter, one movie at a time.
+Because I didn’t just watch that first saga, I lived it with my little girl, one movie at a time (a tad dramatic, I know, but stay with me here).

-Her first superhero film was Iron Man at the age of eight.
+As a child, her first superhero film was Iron Man.
 By the time she was 19, we were watching Stark die as the hero in Endgame.

-So when the return of RDJ was announced to star in Doomsday, it hit us both, like the first time, all over again.
-(Still sounds dramatic, I know.
-But you feel it too, right?)
+So when RDJ was announced to return as the star in Doomsday, it hit us both, like the first time, all over again.
+(Also sounds dramatic, I know.
+But I'm sure a lot of us felt that.)

-The Avengers: Doomsday cast reveal shattered records: 275 million digital views, 3.1 million social interactions.
-The biggest Marvel Studios livestream ever.
+The Avengers: Doomsday cast reveal shattered records: 275 million digital views, 3.1 million social interactions, and the biggest Marvel Studios livestream ever.

-Some say that proves the Marvel spark never left.
+Some say that proves that Marvel fandoms never left.

 I say it proves we were waiting for a reason to care again.

-So now with all this, I have thoughts.
+Now, with all this, I have some thoughts.

 That cast reveal was Marvel lighting the beacons because this lineup is absolutely stacked (with rumors that more are still under wraps.
 Squee!).